 The structural formula is as follows:

-Amiodarone prolongs the duration of the action potential of all cardiac fibers while causing minimal reduction of dV/dt (maximal upstroke velocity of the action potential).
+Amiodarone hydrochloride prolongs the duration of the action potential of all cardiac fibers while causing minimal reduction of dV/dt (maximal upstroke velocity of the action potential).
 The refractory period is prolonged in all cardiac tissues.
-Amiodarone increases the cardiac refractory period without influencing resting membrane potential, except in automatic cells where the slope of the prepotential is reduced, generally reducing automaticity.
+Amiodarone hydrochloride increases the cardiac refractory period without influencing resting membrane potential, except in automatic cells where the slope of the prepotential is reduced, generally reducing automaticity.
 These electrophysiologic effects are reflected in a decreased sinus rate of 15 to 20%, increased PR and QT intervals of about 10%, the development of U-waves, and changes in T-wave contour.
-These changes should not require discontinuation of Amiodarone as they are evidence of its pharmacological action, although Amiodarone can cause marked sinus bradycardia or sinus arrest and heart block.
-On rare occasions, QT prolongation has been associated with worsening of arrhythmia (see WARNINGS).
+These changes should not require discontinuation of Amiodarone hydrochloride tablets as they are evidence of its pharmacological action, although Amiodarone hydrochloride tablets can cause marked sinus bradycardia or sinus arrest and heart block [see Warnings and Precautions (5.4)].

-In animal studies and after intravenous administration in man, Amiodarone relaxes vascular smooth muscle, reduces peripheral vascular resistance (afterload), and slightly increases cardiac index.
-After oral dosing, however, Amiodarone produces no significant change in left ventricular ejection fraction (LVEF), even in patients with depressed LVEF.
-After acute intravenous dosing in man, Amiodarone may have a mild negative inotropic effect.
+In animal studies and after intravenous administration in man, Amiodarone hydrochloride relaxes vascular smooth muscle, reduces peripheral vascular resistance (afterload), and slightly increases cardiac index.
+After oral dosing, however, Amiodarone hydrochloride produces no significant change in left ventricular ejection fraction (LVEF), even in patients with depressed LVEF.
+After acute intravenous dosing in man, Amiodarone hydrochloride tablets may have a mild negative inotropic effect.